Assisted Pedal Cycles. Converting an existing bike using the

 seems to have little to recommend it for people who live in hilly

-terrain, because it lacks any method for
+terrain or want to go off-road, because it lacks any method for

 changing the gearing ratio.
 The most straightforward approach